Edoxaban Low-Dose for Elder Care Atrial Fibrillation Patients - ELDERCARE-AF

 - Major or clinically relevant nonmajor bleeding: 17.7% vs. 10.7% (HR 1.65, 95% CI 1.20-2.27)

 The results of this trial indicate that very low dose edoxaban (15 mg) was superior to placebo in reducing stroke or systemic embolism among Japanese AF patients ≥80 years of age.
 The primary safety endpoint of major bleeding was similar, although bleeding was overall higher with edoxaban, primarily GI bleeding.
+Event rates of stroke/systemic embolism increased in the placebo arm with increasing age, with preserved efficacy of edoxaban among older-age strata.
+Similarly, bleeding with edoxaban also increased with increasing age.
 Mortality rates were high and similar between the two arms.
 Trial discontinuation rates were quite high (nearly one-third).

 These were all very elderly patients with a high proportion of frail patients; nearly one-third had sustained a fall within the year prior to enrollment.
 The dose of edoxaban used in this trial is one-fourth the usual stroke prophylaxis dose approved for AF (60 mg).
 Typically, when estimated glomerular filtration rate is <50, the dose is reduced to 30 mg daily for this indication.
 The current trial suggests that an even lower dose may be efficacious and could be considered in selected elderly patients.
 One caveat is that the median body weight in this trial was ~50 kg and all patients were east Asian.
 It is unclear if this dose would have the same efficacy among similar elderly patients in the United States.

 Okumura K, Akao M, Yoshida T, et al., on behalf of the ELDERCARE-AF Committees and Investigators.
 Low-Dose Edoxaban in Very Elderly Patients With Atrial Fibrillation.
-N Engl J Med 2020;383:1735-45:[Epub ahead of print].
+N Engl J Med 2020;383:1735-45.

 Presented by Dr. Ken Okumura at the European Society of Cardiology Virtual Congress, August 30, 2020.